Skip to Content

 If you’re willing to send your kids to a public school or kindergarten, it’s free for expats as well.
 In fact, college is free for residents as well (I even got paid to study, because you can get a scholarship for good grades).

-Compared to Poland as I had a chance to study there, I found the university in the UK a joke because it seemed like I was basically back in high school.
+Compared to Poland, I found the university in the UK a bit of a joke, because it seemed like I was back in high school learning about the basics again.

 Good travel hub